 (CDPH) (or be accredited by an approved accreditation body).
 Laboratory Field Services, which is part of the California Department of Public Health, has an online application process through which providers can apply for both the CLIA Waiver and State Lab Registration.
 Sites should choose certificate type "Registration" and be prepared to upload three forms: the CMS 116, LAB 182, and LAB 183.
 Sites that already have a CLIA Waiver and State Lab Registration in place can use these certificates for the Recovery Incentives Program, even if their original application was for another test.
 It may take up to six months for CDPH to process applications once they are correctly submitted.
-It is therefore essential that sites submit applications as soon as possible, if needed.
-The user manual for submitting CLIA waiver applications can be found here.
+It is therefore essential that sites submit applications can be found here.